-Some of her work was made in Mexico, while other works such as her “Tree of Life” series was done in Iowa, where she lived and studied – earning her B.A., M.A., and M.F.A. at the University of Iowa after the 1961 Cuban Revolution.
-In this series, Mendieta stands covered with mud, her arms upraised like a prehistoric goddess, appearing at one with nature, her “maternal source.”
+Some of Mendieta’s work was made in Mexico, while other works – such as her “Tree of Life” series – were done in Iowa, In “Tree of Life” Mendieta uses her own body, covered with mud with her arms raised up like a prehistoric goddess, appearing at one with nature, her “maternal source.”

 She moved to New York and in 1978 joined the Artists in Residence, Inc. Gallery, the first gallery for women in the U.S. She was a member for about four years and in 1980 curated the show, “Dialectics of Isolation: An Exhibition of Third World Women Artists of the United States.”
 However, she resigned from A.I.R. in 1982 after a dispute instigated by her husband, artist Carl Andre.
 She also felt that A.I.R. as a mainstream Feminist Movement had “failed to remember” its nonwhite counterparts and their struggle with issues of race, gender, and class .